Alejandro Velasco Astete International Airport: Accident

-On August 9, 1970, LANSA Flight 502, a four-engine Lockheed L-188A Electra turboprop, crashed shortly after takeoff from the Cusco airport, killing 99 of the 100 people on board, plus two people on the ground, in the second deadliest accident in Peru's aviation history to that date.
+On August 9, 1970, LANSA Flight 502, a four-engine Lockheed L-188A Electra turboprop, crashed shortly after takeoff from Cusco Airport, killing 99 of the 100 people on board, plus two people on the ground.
+It was the second deadliest accident in Peru's aviation history till that time.
 49 of the passengers were high school exchange students visiting Peru from Buffalo, New York.
-Investigation revealed the accident was caused by improper piloting technique and poor maintenance.
+Investigation revealed the accident was caused by improper piloting technique and aircraft poor maintenance.
 The airline was suspended and fined by the Peruvian government.
 A memorial — a large white cross with a nameplate — has been erected for the victims near the crash site, about a mile and a half west-north-west from the airport.